 Students of all ages mix freely, learning from one another and from staff, gaining self-confidence and a sense of responsibility.
-All kinds of learning, all types of intelligence are valued.
-Students acquire life skills, growing emotionally, physically, and creatively as well as academically.
-Learning takes place in many ways: through play, school governance, conversation, classes, computer activities, reading, and the exploration of nature.
+Learning is the natural result of what our students do here, whether through play, school governance, conversation, classes, computer activities, reading, and the exploration of nature.

 Fairhaven opened in 1998 on a beautiful 12-acre campus with towering trees, a fossil-filled stream, and open fields, in a quiet, rural setting near the Patuxent River in east-central Prince George’s County.
-A second, two-story building opened in 2003 to accommodate our rapidly growing student population.
+A second, two-story building opened in 2003.

 Fairhaven School models itself on the Sudbury Valley School in Framingham, Massachusetts, which has pioneered this philosophy of education since 1968.
 Graduates have an excellent record of admission to colleges and other post secondary institutions.
 Their self confidence, motivation, enthusiasm for life, and their ability to manage their own time and goals have opened doors for them wherever they go.

-There are a growing number of Sudbury schools and start-ups around the world, in Australia, Israel, Denmark, Belgium, Japan, Canada, and the Netherlands, as well as the United States.
+There are a growing number of Sudbury schools and start-ups around the world, in Australia, Israel, Europe, Japan, Canada, as well as the United States.